Anime: Dominion Tank Police

-- Playboy Bunny: Leona in the second OVA.
+- Playboy Bunny: Leona in the first OVA.
 No, really.

 - Put Down Your Gun and Step Away: Averted, oh so very much averted in the New Dominion Tank Police OVA series.
 A criminal takes the owner of a bar hostage only for Leona to point out that if he fires, he loses his only protection and gives him until the count of ten to surrender.
 The criminal takes the wise option and allows his hostage to go free only to be ignored by Leona and then shot.
 By her tank.